 Make sure the amount of money you're requesting matches the itemized projections in your business plan.

 Here, you should create a detailed estimate of your forecasted revenue.
 This is important to creditors and carriers alike.
 Create realistic estimates otherwise you will raise red flags.
 It's good to be optimistic without setting unrealistic expectations, which carriers and creditors will recognize right away.

-- Cash Flow Statement: For each month, you’ll need to show how money flows in and out for your business.
-This statement should include things like cash revenue from sales, owners distribution, payroll, operating expenses, startup expenses, line of credit interest, line of credit repayments, dividends paid, etc.
+Cash Flow Statement: For each month, you'll need to show how money flows in and out for your business.
+This cash flow statement should include things like cash revenue from sales, owners distribution, payroll, operating expenses, startup expenses, line of credit interest, line of credit repayments, dividends paid, etc.